makrai/notes/gittens17-zipf-uniform-addit-acl.md

 * history
   * co-occurrences are reweighed to
-    * suppress the effect of more frequent words (Rohde et al., 2006) and/or to
+    * suppress the effect of more frequent words (Rohde+ 2006) and/or to
     * emphasize pairs of words whose co-occurrence frequency maximally deviates from the independence assumption (Church and Hanks, 1990)
   * Mikolov+ main departure from Bengio+ (2003) was to follow the
     * suggestion of Mnih and Hinton, (2007) and tradeaway the expressive
-    * scalability ... afforded by ... log-linear models.
+    * scalability ... afforded by ... log-linear models
 * mathematically-flavored explanations (Paperno and Baroni, 2016)), the only
-* rigorous theoretical understanding of this phenomenon is (
+* rigorous theoretical understanding of this phenomenon (Arora+ 2016)
-  * Arora et al., (2016)
-    * factorizing the so-called PMI matrix, and that algebraic operations on
-    * can be used to solve analogies,
+  * factorizing the so-called PMI matrix ... can be used to solve analogies,
-    * conditions on the process that generated the training corpus.
+  * conditions on the process that generated the training corpus
 * we
-  * Sufficient Dimensionality Reduction model of (Globerson and Tishby, 2003)
+  * Sufficient Dimensionality Reduction model of Globerson and Tishby (2003)
-  * word vectors learned by Skip-Gram are information-theoretically optimal.
+  * word vectors learned by Skip-Gram are information-theoretically optimal
-  * the context word c in the Skip-Gram model essentially serves the role that the discourse vector does in the PMI model of (Arora et al., 2016): the
+  * the context word c in the Skip-Gram model = discourse vector in the PMI model of Arora+ (2016)
-  * exact non-linear composition operator when no assumptions are made on the context word.
+  * exact non-linear composition operator when no assumptions are made on the context word
-  * When an analogous assumption to that of (Arora et al., 2016) is made, that the context words are uniformly distributed, we prove that the composition operator reduces to vector addition.
+  * When an analogous assumption to that of Arora+ (2016) is made, that the context words are uniformly distributed, we prove that the composition operator reduces to vector addition
   * the learned context embeddings and target embeddings preserve the maximal amount of mutual information between any pair of random variables X and Y consistent with the observed co-occurence matrix ... (in a min-max sense,